Skip to content

 Resource-saving: less sorting = less waste

-Invertebrates don't care about appearance: what matters is that it is used.
+Invertebrates don't care about aesthetics: what matters is that it's used

 Application:

-Simply place it in the terrarium as a fixed mineral dish or offer it separately.
-If it gets dirty, briefly rinse/brush it and put it back in place.
-Replacement is usually only necessary when the dish is significantly worn or you want to replace it for hygiene reasons.
+Simply place it in the terrarium as a fixed mineral station or offer it separately.
+If soiled, rinse/brush briefly and reinsert.
+Replacement is usually only sensible when the cuttlebone is significantly worn/consumed, or if you wish to renew it for hygiene reasons.

-Color, structure, and surface vary naturally.
-Natural discolorations, patina, minor imperfections, or edges are normal and intentional – they do not indicate a functional defect .
+Color, texture, and surface naturally vary.
+Natural discolorations, patina, minor cosmetic imperfections, or edges are normal and intentional – not a quality defect in function.

 Composition: